dbt-msft/jaffle_shop_mssql/training.md

       2. Run `pip install azure-cli`
 5. Log into Azure.
 We want to connect to the database via Azure CLI.
    1. Run `az login`
    2. In the window that popped up, sign in with your Avanade credentials.
 Once signed, in you can close out of that window.
+If the window says that an error occurred and is directing you to a localhost url, you can try logging in using `az login --use-device-code`.
+This will provide you instructions to go to a general url and paste in the code provided on the command line.
    3. If you belong to multiple subscriptions, you must specify the subscription by running `az account set --subscription ff2e23ae-7d7c-4cbd-99b8-116bb94dca6e`.
 This is the ID for AzureCloud.
 6. Let's verify that we can connect to the database successfully.
    1. Run `dbt debug`.
 This command tries to connect to the database using the parameters from `profiles.yml` and `dbt_project.yml`.